Master your career with a legal education.

 What final grade is needed to successfully earn the certificate?

-To earn the certificate, a B grade is required.
-Credits earned in the certificate program with a grade less than B cannot be counted toward the MSL degree.
+To earn the certificate, a cumulative GPA of B (3.0) is required.
+Credits earned in the certificate program with a grade less than B cannot be counted toward the MSL degree

 Do these credits transfer to other University graduate programs?